teamforus/foundation/manuals/development/change-management.md

 # Issues:

 Most changes start with an issue.
 There are a few different kinds of issues.
 Each type has a certain level of clearity that is needed to continue to the next stage.
-If you're not sure what kind of issue to open, you can always open a change request.

-## Where to open the issue.
+### Where to open the issue

-If you're not sure where to open an issue, you can _generally_ open it in "**general**" (no pun intended).
+Most issues can be opened in the [general repository](https://github.com/teamforus/general/issues).
+If you're not sure what type of issue to open, you can always open a change request.

 There are a few scenario's where an issue should be opened somewhere else: